 According to the Washington Post, one neighbor said rats could be seen “swinging from drapes and licking condensation off the windows.”
 They could be spotted outside the home too, scurrying through the tall grass of the lawn.

 Neighbors grew concerned that the rodent-infested home was a health hazard to Gray and the surrounding area.
 They placed numerous calls to social workers to intervene.
 Agents first claimed they couldn’t determine Gray was actually in need of help.
-Another agent claimed the home was too unsafe to enter, and therefore closed the case rather than bringing in more assistance to secure Gray’s safety.
-Police finally intervened in 2017, but by then neglect had left Gray homeless, legally blind and covered with lice.
+Another agent claimed the home was too unsafe to enter, and therefore closed the case rather than bring in more assistance to ensure Gray’s safety.